 The high level of trust that Blockchain users have in the security of their data has led to the widespread adoption of cryptocurrencies as a safe alternative to traditional currency.
 This has already resulted in a degree of disruption to traditional transactional models.

 As we discover new applications for Blockchain technology and further integrate it into our lives, its potential to digitally disrupt current business models demands the attention of leaders who wish to stay ahead of the curve.

 Final Thoughts on Disruptive Technologies

 We all know that humanity and technology are intrinsically linked.
 Technology is merely a natural extension of our desire to not only achieve our goals, but to do so in a way that leads to increasingly positive outcomes.

-The evolution of technology has always impacted the way we work, think, and interact with one another; disrupting and improving upon traditional models of virtually all human practices in the process, and that trend continues today at an ever-accelerating pace.
+The evolution of technology has always impacted the way we work, think, and interact with one another.
+It disrupting and improving upon traditional models of virtually all human practices in the process, and that trend continues today at an ever-accelerating pace.

 We find ourselves in the midst of one of the greatest technological transformations in history.

 So it's paramount that business leaders put them - and their teams - in a place that will let them take advantage of the opportunities that are presented by the digital realities of today.
-That includes disruptive technology examples for 2020 and 2021 like the tools I wrote about.
+That includes disruptive innovation examples fueling intelligent automation to make products accessible and more affordable.

 But they must also anticipate the possibilities that tomorrow will bring.